-Response time questioned in Southern California oil spill
+Ship’s anchor among possible causes of California oil spill

 “By the time it comes to the beach, it’s done tremendous damage.
 Our frustration is, it could have been averted if there was a quick response,” said Brown, who lives in Huntington Beach.

-An estimated 126,000 gallons (572,807 liters) of heavy crude leaked into the water and some washed up on the shores of Orange County.
-The city and state beaches at Huntington Beach were closed, and late Sunday the city of Laguna Beach, just to the south, said its beaches also were shuttered.
+Some of the oil washed up on the shores of Orange County.
+The city and state beaches at Huntington Beach were closed, and late Sunday the city of Laguna Beach, just to the south, said its beaches also were closed.

 Huntington Beach Mayor Kim Carr said the beaches of the community nicknamed “Surf City” could remain closed for weeks or even months.
 The oil created a miles-wide sheen in the ocean and washed ashore in sticky black globules.

-“In a year that has been filled with incredibly challenging issues this oil spill constitutes one of the most devastating situations that our community has dealt with in decades,” Carr said.
+“In a year that has been filled with incredibly challenging issues, this oil spill constitutes one of the most devastating situations that our community has dealt with in decades,” Carr said.
 “We are doing everything in our power to protect the health and safety of our residents, our visitors and our natural habitats.”

-Some birds and fish were caught in the muck and died, Orange County Supervisor Katrina Foley said.
-But by early afternoon Saturday the U.S. Coast Guard said so far there was just one ruddy duck that was covered in oil and receiving veterinary care.
-“Other reports of oiled wildlife are being investigated,” the Coast Guard said in a statement.

-The state Department of Fish and Wildlife warned of a “threat to public health” from consuming any fish and shellfish taken from near the shoreline from Huntington Beach about 20 miles (32 kilometers) south to Dana Point.

-The leaking pipeline connects to an oil production platform named Elly, which in turn is connected by a walkway to a drilling platform named Ellen.
-Those two platforms and another nearby platform are in federal waters and owned by Amplify Energy Corp.

-Elly began operating in 1980 in an area called the Beta Field.
-Oil pulled from beneath the ocean and processed by Elly is taken by the pipeline to Long Beach.

-Amplify CEO Martyn Willsher said the pipeline and three platforms were shut down Saturday night.
+Amplify CEO Martyn Willsher said the pipeline and the company’s three platforms were shut down Saturday night.
 The 17.5-mile (28.16-kilometer) pipeline that is 80 to 100 feet (24 to 30 meters) below the surface was suctioned out so no more oil would spill while the location of the leak was being investigated.

 Crews led by the Coast Guard-deployed skimmers laid some 3,700 feet (1,128 meters) of floating barriers known as booms to try to stop more oil from seeping into areas including Talbert Marsh, a 25-acre (10-hectare) wetland officials said.